DanielMFernandes/CCNA_Course_Notes/Course_Notes/SNMP.md

 SNMP SUMMARY

-- SNMP helps MANAGE DEVICES over a NETWORK
+- SNMP helps manage devices over a network
-- MANAGED DEVICES are the devices being managed using SNMP (such as ROUTERS, SWITCHES, FIREWALLS)
+- Managed devices are the devices being managed using SNMP (such as ROUTERS, SWITCHES, FIREWALLS)
 - NETWORK MANAGEMENT STATIONS (NMS) are the SNMP “servers” that manage the devices
     - NMS receives notifications from Managed Devices
     - NMS changes settings on Managed Devices
     - NMS checks status of Managed Devices

-- Variables, such as Interface Status, Temperature, Traffic Load, Hostname, etc are STORED in the MANAGMENT INFORMATION BASE (MIB) and identified using Object IDs (OIDs)
+- Variables, such as Interface Status, Temperature, Traffic Load, Hostname, etc are stored in the MANAGMENT INFORMATION BASE (MIB) and identified using Object IDs (OIDs)

 Main SNMP versions : SNMPv1, SNMPv2c, SNMPv3